beirao/Masterchad/README.md

 ### Masterchad.sol

-A highly optimized version that uses YUL (Ethereum's intermediate language) for direct memory and storage manipulation:
+A highly optimized version that uses Yul for direct memory and storage manipulation:

 - Uses custom storage layout for gas optimization
 - Implements the same functionality but with significant gas savings